BiaPyX/BiaPy-doc/source/for_developers/library_examples.rst

 Data loading example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Besides running a full workflow, you can use many useful methods available in BiaPy's :ref:`API Overview`.
+Besides running a full workflow, you can use many useful methods available in `BiaPy's API Overview <api.html>`.
 For example, here is a short Python script that loads 3D raw and label images into memory:

 .. code-block:: python